 History of the Team

-The Dartmoor Rescue Group was started in 1968 in the Tavistock area when a small group of local moorland enthusiasts started helping the police with search and rescue on Dartmoor.
+However, the beginnings of the existing team started when the Dartmoor Rescue Group was created in 1968 in the Tavistock area when a small group of local moorland enthusiasts started helping the police with search and rescue on Dartmoor.
 In due course a recognised official team was formed.

 The “Dartmoor Rescue Group” is comprised of five charities.
 The main “Original” DARTMOOR RESCUE GROUP Charity No 286680, plus the four teams:-